- Written By Alanna Ritchie

 Alanna Ritchie is a content writer for Annuity.org where her primary focus is on personal wealth management.Read More

 - Edited ByEmily Miller

 Managing editor Emily Miller is an award-winning journalist with more than 10 years of experience as a researcher, writer and editor.
 Throughout her professional career, Emily has covered education, government, health care, crime and breaking news for media organizations in Florida, Washington, D.C. and Texas.
 She joined the Annuity.org team in 2016.Read More

 Janet Berry-Johnson is a certified public accountant and freelance writer with a background in accounting and income tax planning and preparation.
 Janet was named one of the Top 100 Must-Follow Tax Twitter Accounts for 2020 by Forbes.Read More

 - 8 min read time

 - This page features 11 Cited Research Articles

 The Cost of Starting a Business

-- 36 percent of business owners are women, compared to 64 percent for men
+- 36% of business owners are women, compared to 64% for men.

-- More than 50 percent of U.S. employees work at a small business
+- More than 50% of U.S. employees work at a small business.

 Becoming an Entrepreneur